azizhamza-code/best-practices/README.md

 these two problemes lead as to ask : How do you allow for deterministic builds for your Python project without gaining the responsibility of updating versions of sub-dependencies

-* pipenv has virtual envireent management built-in
+* pipenv has virtual envirenment management built-in

 * and is smart enough to install packages that meet all the requirements without you explicitly specifying sub-dependency versions